On some finiteness results in real \'etale cohomology: Generic base change

 Let $K\in D_{c}(X_r,\Lambda)$.
 By Lemma~\ref{lm:gendual}, by shrinking $U$, we may also assume that $K_{|U}$ is dualizable in $D(U_r,\Lambda)$.
 Let $i:Z\to X$ be the closed complement (with any scheme structure).
 Consider the following localization sequence:

+By Corollary~\ref{cor:prescons}, the object $i^!K$ lies in $D_{c}(Z_r,\Lambda)$.
 Applying Proposition~\ref{prop:cis2.4.10} to $K$ along the morphism $fj$ and the statement $P(n-1)$ to $i^!K$ along the morphism $fi$, we know that there exists a dense open subscheme $W$ of $S$ such that the formations of $R(fi)_*i^!K$ and $R(fj)_*j^*K$ are compatible with any base change over $S$ which factors through $W$.
 Therefore the same property holds for $Rf_*K$, which finishes the proof. \endproof

-\begin{corollary} Let $S$ be a noetherian scheme of finite dimension and let $f:X\to Y$ be a morphism between $S$-schemes of finite type.
+\begin{corollary} Let $S$ be a quasi-excellent noetherian scheme of finite dimension and let $f:X\to Y$ be a morphism between $S$-schemes of finite type.
 Then every object of $\mathbf{SH}_c(X,\mathbb{Q})$ satisfies generic base change along $f$ relatively to $S$. \end{corollary} \proof By the decomposition~\eqref{eq:SHdec}, we only need to prove the generic base change for $D_c(X_r,\mathbb{Q})$ and $\mathbf{DM}_c(X,\mathbb{Q})$.
 The first case is Theorem~\ref{th:ret_genbc}.
 For the second case, by \cite[Theorem 5.2.2]{CD} we know that $\mathbf{DM}_c(X,\mathbb{Q})$ agrees with constructible $h$-motives with rational coefficients, for which generic base change is proved in \cite[Theorem 2.4.2]{Cis}. \endproof